Budget Settings Are Moving To The Campaign Level Starting September 2019

 “This is part of an ongoing effort to help you efficiently manage and maximize value from your campaigns — overall, we have seen advertisers benefit from lower costs per results for their campaigns, while freeing up time to plan future campaigns and focus on other areas of their business.”

 The reasoning behind it makes sense, right?
 More efficient advertising means more return, leading to more money spent on the platform.
 Simple really, and based on the case studies they are providing (links below), I can successfully run my own campaigns with increased efficiencies and clickthrough rates.
 I think this is a step forward, not back.

-Backtrack: What exactly is Campaign Budget Optimization?
+Backtrack: What Exactly Is Campaign Budget Optimization?

 CBO is, simply put, the Facebook algorithm distributing a campaign-level budget into ad sets inside of said campaign based on your campaign-level goal.
-Below is this concept in a visual form and below that is yet another explanation in bullet list.
+Below is this concept in a visual form and below that is yet another explanation in bulleted list.
 Hopefully one of these suits your learning style.